107: The DVD of anger

 If tomato sauce is named after tomatoes,

-So soy sauce is named after Mr.
+So soy sauce is named after Mr. Soy.

-Oh, then not after the bean.
+Oh, and not after the bean.

 Tomato sauce is named after tomatoes.
+Yeah.

 Soybeans,